-A severance package is generally some amount of pay that is given to employees upon termination of employment.
-A severance package can also include a continuation of health insurance or other benefits for a certain time upon termination.
+A severance package is generally some amount of pay given to employees upon termination of employment.
+A severance package can also include continuing health insurance or other benefits for a specific time upon termination.

 The purpose of a severance package is not only to assist employees while they transition from one job to another or begin a job search.
 It is also meant to protect the company from the employee making disparaging remarks, seeking employment with a competitor, or filing a lawsuit against the company.
-If any employee acts in a way that is prohibited by the severance agreement, he will not be entitled to the pay or benefits offered.
+Therefore, if an employee acts in a prohibited way by the severance agreement, he will not be entitled to the payor benefits offered.
 Essentially, upon signing a severance agreement, an employee is selling his right to bring an action against the company.

 The Fair Labor Standards Act, or FLSA, is the law that provides the federal minimum wage, requirements for overtime pay, and other provisions by which an employer must abide.
 However, no provision within the FLSA requires an employer to provide an employee with a severance package.
 It only requires that an employer pay an employee’s wages through his last day of work.

-In certain states, there may be laws that require an employer to provide severance packages to employees.
+There may be laws that require an employer to provide severance packages to employees in certain states.
 In Virginia, however, no law requires an employer to provide a severance package absent a few exceptions.
 Additionally, D.C. labor laws do not require that an employer provide severance pay to an employee.

-If an employee was entitled to severance under an employment contract or per company policies, and the employee did not receive the severance package upon termination, the Employee Benefits Security Administration (EBSA) may be able to assist the employee in getting the severance pay or benefits.
+Suppose an employee was entitled to severance under an employment contract or per company policies, and the employee did not receive the severance package upon termination.
+In that case, the Employee Benefits Security Administration (EBSA) may assist the employee in getting the severance pay or benefits.

-A severance package may also be required where an employee was terminated as part of a mass layoff.
+A severance package may also require an employee to be terminated as part of a mass layoff.
 The Worker Adjustment and Retraining Notification Act (WARN Act) states that employers with 100 or more employees must give the employees 60 days’ notice before a mass layoff.
-Where the employer fails to provide the required 60 days’ notice, the employees are entitled to 60 days’ wages as severance pay.
+The employer fails to provide the required 60 days’ notice; the employees are entitled to 60 days’ wages as severance pay.

 When an employer provides a severance package to an employee, it should include:

-If you are offered a severance package by your employer, first make sure that you read and understand the severance agreement since you are likely giving up certain rights.
-Many companies hope that you will sign the agreement as soon as you receive the offer, especially when the provisions of the agreement limit or bar your right to file any lawsuit against the company.
+If your employer offers you a severance package, first make sure you read and understand the severance agreement since you likely give up certain rights.
+Many companies hope that you will sign the deal as soon as you receive the offer, significantly when the agreement’s provisions limit or bar your right to file any lawsuit against the company.